-Behaviors, beliefs, and thoughts around eating may meet criteria for an eating disorder diagnosis such as anorexia, bulimia or binge eating disorder.
-At times, people may have eating behaviors that don’t meet the criteria for an eating disorder diagnosis, however the eating patterns may be considered disordered.
-An example would be a person that frequently overeats when under stress but doesn’t engage enough to be diagnosed with binge eating disorder.
-Another example may be someone that is very focused on body image and eats a restricted range of foods, but does not meet full criteria for a diagnosis of anorexia.
+Behaviors, beliefs, and thoughts around eating may meet the criteria for an eating disorder diagnosis such as binge eating disorder.
+At times, people may have eating behaviors that don’t meet the criteria for an eating disorder diagnosis, however, the eating patterns may be considered disordered.
+An example of someone who may not seek treatment would be a person that frequently overeats when under stress but doesn’t engage enough to be diagnosed with a binge eating disorder.
+Other examples might include those who are focused on body image, body weight, or eating a restricted range of foods but does not meet the full criteria for a diagnosis of anorexia.

 Why is Our Eating Disorder Treatment Program Right for You?

 Prior to treatment, every potential resident is screened to ensure safety can be maintained while at Sabino Recovery.
 Upon admission, residents receive an integrative medical and psychiatric evaluation that drives planning for treating eating disorders.
 For those residents with a diagnosed eating disorder, a nutritional assessment and regular appointments are included in the program.
 Each plan is customized to provide support for the individual’s unique needs.
 Residents are educated about healthy lifestyles, encouraged to challenge engrained behaviors, and supported in their recovery.
 We offer medical monitoring, mealtime support, and after-meal monitoring consistently throughout treatment for those clinically indicated.